Services & Departments

 Pediatric reconstructive surgery provides care for children needing surgery to improve the appearance and/or function of abnormal structures of the body caused by birth defects, developmental abnormalities, trauma, infection, tumors and disease.

 Examples include cleft lip and palate reconstruction, reconstructive microsurgery, extremity salvage and reconstruction, hand surgery, reconstruction of syndromic craniofacial anomalies such as Apert, Crouzon, hemifacial microsomia and Treacher-Collins, treatment of non-syndromic craniosynostosis (premature skull fusion), plagiocephaly (abnormal head shape), ear and nasal deformities and pigmented and vascular birthmarks.

-Pediatric plastic surgeon John Teichgraeber, M.D., works with pediatric neurosurgeons on staff at Children's Memorial Hermann Hospital to treat children with craniofacial conditions, such as craniosynostosis, craniofacial syndromes and tumors.
+Pediatric plastic surgeon John Teichgraeber, M.D. and Matthew Greives, M.D., work with pediatric neurosurgeons on staff at Children's Memorial Hermann Hospital to treat children with craniofacial conditions, such as craniosynostosis, craniofacial syndromes and tumors.

 Office Hours: 8:00 a.m. to 5:00 p.m.
 (Monday-Friday except major holidays)

 Or fill out the form below to reach our clinic: